ehando/uber/README.md

                 ))))
 ```
 ### Charts, Pivot Tables, Map, and Models
-- Made charts in the Shiny server.
-Most of the charts were made in similar fashion, so I will only show code for one of each different type.
+- Made charts in the Shiny server using the data I read into this file.
+The files consisted of the pivot tables I created previously

 - Pivot table and chart of Trips by the hour
 ```